McMonds/forge-compiler/README.md

 ## ✨ Features

-Forge is currently in **Phase IV (Complete)**, offering a powerful type system with generics, traits, a robust module system, strings, C FFI, and a basic standard library.
+Forge is currently in **Phase V (Foundation Complete)**, offering a powerful type system with generics, traits, a robust module system, and a modern **Memory Safety** model with ownership and borrowing.

 ### 🛡️ Static Type System
 - **Strong Type Checking**: All types verified at compile time